Faizan-26/Netflix_Household_fix/readme.md

 ---

-**Note**: This extension is designed to help with Netflix household authentication issues.
+**Note**: This extension uses advanced content script injection to intercept specific Netflix GraphQL operations (`CLCSInterstitialLolomo` and `CLCSInterstitialPlaybackAndPostPlayback`) that trigger household verification checks.
+It operates silently and preserves cache during reloads.
 Use responsibly and in accordance with Netflix's terms of service.